KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 ## Important stuff:

-* Hard-Coding ROI is a major fault.
-Use object recognition to reject lines belonging to recognised objects  , classes/object oriented programming for road, use as ROI, and also O for cars
+* Hard-Coding ROI is a major fault, the lane detection ROI, must be flexible.
+I could use object recognition to reject lines belonging to recognised objects/classes.
+F.eks if I could classify the road, ROI would always be a subclass of road, or just the entire road.
-* The lane detection region of interest (ROI), must be flexible ( tight turns and bumper to bumper traffic) - use objects and detect the road to use it as ROI
-* Defining a prosedure to choose between multiple lanes (identify all the lanes, and from turn signal choose lane).
+* Defining a prosedure to choose between multiple lanes (identify all the lanes (in a lane class?), and from turn signal choose lane).
-   * Defining a procedure to detect a lane change
-* Rather than fitting a line, fitting a curve with a higher degree polynomial will provide a more accurate set of lane lines for sharp curves.
+* Rather than fitting a line, fitting a curve with a higher degree polynomial will provide a more accurate set of lane lines for curved and sharp turns.

 Another udacity student, [Kirill Danilyuk](https://github.com/Kidra521/carnd/blob/master/p1_lane_lines_detection/P1.ipynb) has a very good solution implementing classes for lane lines, I think this is a good inspiration for everyone that is considering this approach.
 So I will definetly be checking that code out with regards to ROI.

+***

 I will work on a more advanced lane finding algorithm later on in May, so I will look into some papers regarding taking it to the nest level, specifically these ones;